sserdardundar/Git-Downer/README.md

 ## Features

-- **Integrated Download Button**: A green download button is added directly to the GitHub interface
+- **Integrated Download Button**: A download button is added directly to the GitHub interface
 - **Directory Support**: Download specific subdirectories without having to clone the entire repository
 - **Recursive Downloads**: Automatically includes all subdirectories and their files in the download
 - **Progress Tracking**: Detailed progress information as files are downloaded and the ZIP is created
 - **Modern & Legacy UI Support**: Works with both the latest GitHub interface and older versions
 - **Fallback Methods**: Multiple download techniques ensure files are retrieved even if the primary method fails
 - **Error Recovery**: Continues downloading even if individual files fail
+- **Customization Options**: Personalize the extension's appearance with custom colors and button styles

 ## Installation